teocaragea/Challenge/README.md

 1. a new record of type Acquired is created
 2. record type is changed and current record type is Acquired.

+Steps for deployment of my solution:
+1.Create a new Sandbox
+2.Install Visual Studio Code
+3.Install Salesforce CLI
+4.Open this project in VSC
+5.Go on manifest->package.xml-> right click and press deploy.

 Pre Release Steps: N/A

 Post Release Steps: Go to Lead object -> open Acquired Record Type and copy the id from link.